Pushforwards of pluricanonical bundles under morphisms to abelian varieties: Proof of the main theorem

 After blowing up on $X$, if necessary, we can assume that the image sheaf is of the form $\omXm \tensor \OX(-E)$ for a simple normal crossing divisor $E$.
 Because the pullback sheaf $\fu \shG$ is still globally generated, the line bundle

 is also globally generated.
-It is therefore isomorphic to $\OX(D)$, where $D$ is an irreducible smooth divisor, not contained in the support of $E$, such that $D + E$ still has simple normal crossings.
+It is therefore isomorphic to $\OX(D)$, where $D$ is a smooth (possibly reducible) divisor, not contained in the support of $E$, such that $D + E$ still has simple normal crossings.
 We have arranged that

 and so we can take the associated branched covering and resolve singularities.
 This gives us a generically finite morphism $g \colon Y \to X$ of degree $m$.

 Here comes the main point.
 By a result of Esnault and Viehweg \cite[Lemma~2.3]{Viehweg}, the pushforward $\gl \omY$ contains as a direct summand the sheaf